Frequently Asked Questions

 3

-Residential Customers: Customarily the water meter is located at the front of the property near the street underground.
-To reveal your meter, raise the center lid on the meter box.
+For residential customers, your water meter is usually located underground at the front of your property, close to the street.
+To see your meter, simply lift the center lid of the meter box.

 Water Conservation Tips